mschouler/aero-optim/docs/optimizer.md

 The overall optimization progress is illustrated as the evolution of the generations statistics plotted and saved with the `final_observe` method.

 ### Debug Optimizer
 The `DebugOptimizer` class was introduced to facilitate prototyping and debugging.
-It is based on the `DebugSimulator` and follows a simplified structure of a classic optimizer without constraints, no geometry deformation nor meshing but where candidates are simply evaluation of the [Ackley function](https://pymoo.org/problems/single/ackley.html?highlight=ackley).
+It is based on the `DebugSimulator` and follows a simplified structure of a classic optimizer without constraints, no geometry deformation nor meshing but where candidates are simply evaluation of the [Ackley function](https://pymoo.org/problems/single/ackley.html?highlight=ackley). **This optimizer is used when running `optim` with the `--debug` option**.

 In addition, the `_observe` method does not generate  any figure but only updates the optimization statistics which are finally plotted and saved with `final_observe`.